Learning Realistic Patterns from Unrealistic Stimuli: Generalization and Data Anonymization: Approach

-We perform the AM from each initial position towards a random class with equal probability, to create a stimulus.
+To make the generated synthetic stimuli more diverse, i.e., to increase the variety of input space positions of the stimuli, we add inherent randomness in the AM procedure.
+We do this for example, by reinitializing the AM generator, or by randomly selecting $T_Y$ from several possible values, among other techniques (for more details, please refer to Appendix B).
+Our goal is to capture a wide variety of different starting positions in $\mathbb X$ for the gradient descent.
+Additionally, we want to randomize where the optimization will end up, given that the threshold condition is satisfied.
+We perform the AM from each initial position towards a random class with equal probability to create a stimulus.
 The result is a synthetic dataset comprised of the stimuli of $h_T$ for all the classes.
-The goal of the different initial feature space positions is to take advantage of the multi-faceted property of the neuronal activation \cite{nguyen2016multifaceted} when performing AM to create a diverse synthetic dataset.
-In the next section, we analyze our choice of AM as a means to confine the feature space, in order to "focus" $h_S$'s learning to important regions of the feature space.
+The goal of the different initial input space positions is to take advantage of the multi-faceted property of the neuronal activation \shortcite{nguyen2016multifaceted} when performing AM to create a diverse synthetic dataset, that can offer implicitly sufficient information for the conditional data distribution.